 The common thread here is reduction of risk.
 Noncompliance with laws, regulations, or contractual obligations adds significant risk to an organization.
 Maintaining awareness around these topics decreases the risk of harm to reputation, loss of sensitive data, failure to meet contractual obligations, and much more.

 With all of the newsworthy events occurring related to cybersecurity compromises and data breaches, it’s hard to overlook these topics, but it’s also hard to manage cybersecurity issues effectively.
-LBMC Information Security can help identify the laws, regulations, and contractual obligations your company must meet and help you put controls in place to address them effectively.
+LBMC Cybersecurity can help identify the laws, regulations, and contractual obligations your company must meet and help you put controls in place to address them effectively.

 Secure Organization’s Non-Digital Assets

 Often, employees are too involved to be able to take a step back and look at the full picture of an organization.
 That’s where boards are most effective.
 They can take a 30,000-foot view of the company and provide effective guidance from that perspective.
 This is especially true with information security.
 There are so many threats to digital assets that it’s easier to forget a classic physical asset that stores a significant amount of sensitive data: paper.

 It’s just as critical to understand how your organization handles paper as it is to understand how it handles digital assets.
 Why?
 Because paper can contain sensitive information just as easily as a digital file or email, but often gets overlooked in the stream of information about phishing, firewalls, bits, and bytes.